 Take the #StigmaFree Pledge at NAMI.org/StigmaFree and stay up to date on their resources!

-Mental Health Stigma: So what Is It?
-How does it show up, and how can beat it?
+Mental health stigma is a big topic these days.
+So what is it?
+How does it show up, and how can we beat it?

 What is Stigma?